marcusdotpham/mdawp/book/aggregation.md

 ### That’s it

 We now know the basic aggregation functions of Python.
-If you have any discussion or comments, please put them below.